Bruce Ohr: Russia probe

 Ohr had repeated contacts with FBI agents during the fall and winter of 2016–2017, where he shared information he had received from Steele's dossier research.
-During this time, Ohr failed to inform his supervisors in the Justice Department of his role, actions which were "shocking" to Rod Rosenstein when he learned of Ohr's role.
-Rosenstein stated that Ohr "appeared to be serving as an 'intermediary' with Steele".
+During this time, Ohr failed to inform his supervisors in the Justice Department of his role.

 The dossier was prepared under a contract to the DNC and the Clinton campaign, by the opposition research firm Fusion GPS.
 During the 2016 election, Bruce's wife, Nellie Ohr, a Russia specialist, worked for Fusion GPS as an independent contractor.
 Nellie Ohr, according to a Republican-led investigation, conducted "research and analysis" of Donald Trump for Fusion GPS.
-An ABC News report stated that Nellie Ohr "was not directly involved in the 'dossier' while she worked for Fusion GPS."
+A 2018 ABC News report cited a source familiar with her work as saying Nellie Ohr "was not directly involved in the dossier project."
+In her October 2018 congressional testimony, Nellie Ohr denied having knowledge of the Justice Department's Russia investigation and denied sharing her research with anyone outside Fusion GPS.
+However, according to a Senate Judiciary Committee press release reported on by the Washington Examiner and other outlets, a 2019 FBI analysis declassified in 2025 found that she "may have been involved in drafting aspects of the Steele Dossier," noting an analytical error in her research identical to one in the dossier, and that she provided a thumb drive of her Fusion GPS research to her husband, who gave it to the FBI.

 Steele had been an official source of intelligence for the FBI in the Russian-interference probe before the election, until he was terminated as a source in November 2016 for unauthorized contacts with the media.
 Following the election, Steele continued to provide information to Ohr at the Justice Department, who forwarded this information to the FBI.
 FBI agents interviewed Ohr a dozen times regarding contacts with Steele, recording interviews in classified form "302 reports".
-These were provided to Senator Charles E. Grassley on May 21, 2018, along with "63 pages of unclassified emails and notes documenting Mr. Ohr’s interactions with Mr. Steele".
+These were provided to Senator Chuck Grassley on May 21, 2018, along with "63 pages of unclassified emails and notes documenting Mr. Ohr’s interactions with Mr. Steele".

 Ohr's contacts with Steele were mentioned in the controversial Nunes memo, written by Devin Nunes, chair of the Republican-led House Intelligence Committee, which was released in February 2018.